-To aid DGNLIB management we have been adding resource specific variables to support this modular approach; Update 10 added five new variables, shown in bold:
+To aid DGNLIB management we have been adding resource specific variables to support this modular approach; the complete list of these variables as of Update 15 is:

 If these variables are not defined then the paths/files specified by MS_DGNLIBLIST will be used to locate these resources.

 Our example WorkSpaces/WorkSets include sub-folders for certain types of DGNLIB so they can be specified separately from the general list.